3-Round-Stones/callimachus/README.txt

 -----------------

 An SMTP server is required to send an invite email and password and reset user's password.
-The SMTP server can be configured in etc/mail.properties (not provided).
+The SMTP server can be configured via the installer or in the file etc/mail.properties.
 A typical file might contain the following block:

 mail.transport.protocol = smtp